Gain advanced skills in research-based practices for teaching at the elementary level.

 - Teach all students through instructional practices that establish high expectations, a safe and effective classroom environment, and cultural proficiency.

 - Promote the learning and growth of all students through effective partnerships with families, caregivers, community members, and organizations.

 - Ensure the learning and growth of all students through ethical, culturally proficient, skilled, and collaborative practice.

 As regulated by the Massachusetts Department of Elementary and Secondary Education, the practicum requires 300 hours with a minimum of 100 hours of full responsibility in the role and grade level of the license sought.
 Students my have their practicum placement, supervising practitioner, and hours approved by Endicott staff before enrolling in the practicum course.
 Additional hours may be assigned at the discretion of the Dean, Director, Associate Director or Assistant Director.

-*Courses required to obtain the Initial licenseEDN 500 - Child and Adolescent DevelopmentEDN 530 - Sheltered English Immersion*EDN 575 - Data LiteracyEDN 570 - Strategies for Classroom ManagementELM 530 - Humanities Methods in Early Childhood and Elementary Education*ELM 550 - Curriculum and Assessment in Practice: Elementary Education (Pre-Practicum)*ELM 560 - Practicum in Elementary Education*ELM 565 - Reflective Seminar in Elementary Education*MTH 540 - Early Childhood and Elementary STEM Methods*RDL 500 - Early Literacy Development*RDL 510 - Children's & Young Adult Literature*SPE 500 - Nature and Needs of Students with DisabilitiesELM 500 - Instructional Strategies in Elementary Education*
+*Courses required to obtain the Initial licenseEDN 500 - Child and Adolescent DevelopmentEDN 530 - Sheltered English Immersion*EDN 575 - Data LiteracyEDN 570 - Classroom ManagementELM 530 - Humanities Methods in Early Childhood and Elementary Education*ELM 550 - Curriculum and Assessment in Practice: Elementary Education (Pre-Practicum)*ELM 560 - Practicum in Elementary Education*ELM 565 - Reflective Seminar in Elementary Education*MTH 540 - Early Childhood and Elementary STEM Methods*RDL 500 - Early Literacy Development*RDL 510 - Children's & Young Adult Literature*SPE 500 - Teaching Students with DisabilitiesELM 500 - Instructional Strategies in Elementary Education*